-What Is a Platinum Health Plan?
+What Is a Platinum Health Plan in Health Insurance?

 <lingo>A platinum health plan is the highest level of coverage you can receive from the marketplace plans.
 Unsurprisingly, a platinum health plan has the most expensive premiums.
 When it comes to purchasing a type of coverage, you can choose between bronze, silver, gold, and platinum.
 The Bronze plan may pay only major medical expenses, while the Platinum will cover all doctor's visits, prescription drugs, and specialist costs.
 Each plan is different, but on average, platinum plans cover around 90% of all expenses after co-payments, deductibles, and coinsurance fees.
 It also provides more flexibility to see healthcare providers when traveling.</lingo>